Undergraduate BA (Hons)

 We are looking for students with an interest in film making and broadcast television, who are interested in the edit and visual effects processes where the elements of films are brought together to create the finished product.

-To gain a place on this Post Production and VFX degree, you’ll have to submit a personal statement and meet our entry requirements when you apply.
+To gain a place on this course, you’ll have to submit a personal statement and meet our entry requirements when you apply.

 • what motivates you and what current experiences do you have in terms of film and media technology?

-• do you have any knowledge of the post production and VFX technology that’s used in the industry; are there any projects that inspire you?
+• do you have any knowledge of the editing and visual effects technology that’s used in the industry; are there any projects that inspire you?

-• why do you want to work in this sector?
+• why do you want to work in the film or broadcast industries?

-• and why is the University of Salford and this Post Production and VFX degree is the right choice for your future goals?
+• and why is the University of Salford and this degree is the right choice for your future goals?

 As part of your application, we will need to see a portfolio of work to provide opportunity for you to share your creative practice with us.
 The portfolio should showcase your interest in editing, 3D models and animation, or 2D visual effects and screen graphics.
 Ideally this should show an interest in narrative film, documentary or film and TV effects.
 It is best to edit your work into a showreel which can be viewed on-line, as well as other supporting video, stills and the planning work that has gone into making the work if you wish to show that.